Future Plan

 In the coming years, it is widely expected that there will be career opportunity growth in the health care field.
 To meet this demand, we are making several changes, including:

-• Health Sciences programs: These will move from the Highland Lakes and Southfield campuses to the Orchard Ridge campus by Fall 2026.
+• Health Sciences programs: These programs are planned to move from the Highland Lakes and Southfield campuses to the Orchard Ridge in 2026.
 Our goal is to make health care education more convenient for students and invest in these growing programs with state-of-the-art learning spaces.

 • Orchard Ridge campus buildings: These will be renovated.

-• Highland Lakes campus: This is planed to close entirely in Fall 2026.
-Highland Lakes' general education courses will move to other OCC campuses in Fall 2024.
-Health Science courses are planned to move to Orchard Ridge by Fall 2026.
-OCC leadership is working closely with faculty, staff and our unions on specific details and decisions as we move toward 2026.
+• Highland Lakes campus: This is planned to close in 2026.
+Health Science courses are planned to move to Orchard Ridge in 2026.
+OCC leadership is working closely with faculty, staff and our unions on specific details and decisions.
 Our goal is that any employee changes will be made through attrition.
 We are also working closely with local officials to ensure the property continues to benefit the people of Waterford and the surrounding communities.

 2. Additional consolidation and renovations